 Woodrow and Its Beginnings

 Woodrow opened its doors for the first time on September 14, 1928 at a grand opening which was heralded in city newspapers.
-The Dallas Morning News reported:
+The Dallas Morning News reported [edited the cost to $700,000, which was incorrectly reported in the article as $7,000,000]:

 “Dallas’ newest and finest school building—perhaps the finest in Texas—the Woodrow Wilson High School, was inspected by about 5,000 persons at a housewarming which opened the institution….
-Hundreds of automobiles were parked about the structure, which, fully equipped, cost about $7,000,000, and the campus and corridors of the building swarmed with admiring people….
+Hundreds of automobiles were parked about the structure, which, fully equipped, cost about $700,000 [which was $50,000 over the $650,000 budgeted amount], and the campus and corridors of the building swarmed with admiring people….
 Although the skies were threatening, with light flashing repeatedly, a great part of the crowd seemed in no hurry to get home until thoroughly inspecting the structure….
 With light flooding from its multitude of windows, the three-story huge building presented a rare spectacle from afar.”

 Woodrow was completed during a period of tremendous prosperity in Dallas and in the nation.
 The “Roaring Twenties” had ushered in a decade of style and extravagance that was unprecedented in the United States.
 Within Woodrow’s first year of operation, this would suddenly change, when the stock market collapsed in late 1929.
 For this reason, Woodrow’s classic architecture represents the end of an era.
 It would be many years before another high school was built in Dallas.
 Six Dallas high schools were in existence before Woodrow became the seventh in 1928.
 Those six were: